User Rating: 4 / 5

 39) Where do I find the debug log of raspiBackup?

-raspiBackup creates a debug log raspiBackup.log and messages in raspiBackup.msg in /tmp directory first and finally copies the logs into the backup directory if the backup was successful.
+raspiBackup creates a debug log raspiBackup.log and messages in raspiBackup.msg in /tmp directory during the backup run and finally copies the logs into the backup directory if the backup was successful.
 If for some reasons the backup fails the logs are copied into the home directory of the caller.
+If the scheduled backup run fails the home directory is /root.
 You can use Option -L to change the default target of the log and msg output.

 40) How can I update my local configuration with new options introduced in a new version after upgrade?